Digitalized-Energy-Systems/opfgym/README.md

 ### Installation
-Clone the repository and run `pip install -e .` within some kind of virtual env.
+Run `pip install opfgym` within some kind of virtual env.
+For contributing, clone the repository and run `pip install -e .`.
 Tested for python 3.10.